elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 It was well to turn from this version of the opinions of Rhinehart’s early neighbors, to the unchanged face of Nature, and see what Rhinehart saw when his artist soul was born, and first began to grow[,] before he went to that desirable country where they do the work he loved better than they do it here;-- and to hear the artist of the party repeat, “Art is the real witness of what is behind this show.”

-Miss Milnor then read an account of the ceremony attending the unveiling of Rhinehart’s stature of Chief Justice Taney, near our Washington Monument; the actual unveiling having been done by a great grandson of the Chief Justice.
+Miss [Mary Worthington] Milnor then read an account of the ceremony attending the unveiling of Rhinehart’s statue of Chief Justice Taney, near our Washington Monument; the actual unveiling having been done by a great grandson of the Chief Justice.[^Taney]
+[^Taney]: The statue of Robert.
+B. Taney by William Henry Rinehart was unveiled in the north garden of Mount Vernon Place in Baltimore in 1887.
+It was removed in August 2017 along with three other monuments associated with the Confederacy.
+Taney authored the majority opinion in Dred Scott v.
+Sandford (1857), which claimed that Black people "had no rights which the white man was "bound to respect."

 We were told of the seventy five thousand dollars left by Rhinehart for the promotion of Art, and for the benefit of young sculptors in Maryland.

 In contrast we were told of his having begun his work at the marble cutter’s for two dollars and fifty cents a week; which only sufficed for his board and washing;-- his father having given him his trunk, fifty cents, and a lesson in economy.
-We heard also of the appreciation and patronage of our fellow citizen, Mr. Walters, who was instrumental in his going to Italy, and in much of his subsequent success.
+We heard also of the appreciation and patronage of our fellow citizen, Mr. [Henry] Walters, who was instrumental in his going to Italy, and in much of his subsequent success.[^Walters]
+[^Walters]: Henry Walters (1848-1931) was the founder of the Walters Art Museum in Baltimore (referred to as "Walter's Gallery" in the subsequent paragraph.

-His works were mentioned;-- especially The Woman of Samaria, now in Walter’s Gallery; [Clythe?], which he called his master-piece; [Endymion?]; the Bronze doors in the Capitol at Washington; The Angel of the Resurrection; &c.
+His works were mentioned;-- especially The Woman of Samaria, now in Walter’s Gallery; Clytie, which he called his master-piece; Endymion; the Bronze doors in the Capitol at Washington; The Angel of the Resurrection; &c.

 Miss [Mary F.] Grace was requested to tell us something of